sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/field-query-object/anchor.md

           [
             {
               "type": "includes",
-              "text": "Only match if you find this string in a line...", },
+              "text": "Only finds anchor if you match this string in a line that is between the start and end lines (best to ensure start is above and end is below the text).", },
-            {
-              "type": "startsWith",
-              "text": "...Followed by the 1st occurence of this string in another line", },
           ]
       },